 The Love Witch - A gorgeous film drenched in rich colors, The Love Witch is the vision of Anna Biller, whose credits on the film are director, producer, writer, editor, production designer, costume designer, and composer.
 She made a film that looks and sounds beautiful, with an endearingly campy performance by Samantha Robinson as a modern day witch looking for love with a penchant for passionate murder.
-It's so heavily stylized that it's off-putting at times, but if you're into style-as-substance it's well worth your time.
-The storytelling isn't the film's strong point, but it's so wonderfully designed that I had no problem with that.
 I love the costume design here; Robinson's outfits, makeup, and wigs are all amazing, my favorite of the year.

 My Friend Dahmer - An adaptation of Backderf's 2012 graphic novel, the film follows young Jeffrey Dahmer in his final year of high school before he would become one of America's most notorious serial killers.
 It neither sensationalizes nor redeems Dahmer, and while the film doesn't do as good of a job capturing a moment in time the way the novel does, the film version tells a strong story with elements that may be uncomfortably familiar for anyone who felt like or was close to an outsider in high school.
 Ross Lynch's performance as Dahmer is exceptionally good and deserved more recognition than it got.